 The Mission Tours

 The tour meets at the Tumacácori Visitor Center.
-Participants ride in a single 15 passenger van to Guevavi and Calabazas.
+Participants will caravan in their own vehicles to Guevavi and Calabazas.
 At each site, a ranger provides an interpretive walking tour.
 Participants walk on unpaved trails to reach the mission ruin at each site, including one section of rough uphill trail at Calabasas.

 Once the tour has returned to Tumacácori, participants are invited to visit the Tumacácori Mission church and grounds, visitor center, and museum on their own, at no additional charge.
-A self-guided tour booklet is available and guided tours of Tumacácori are provided each day at 11:00 a.m. and 2:00 p.m. and other times as available.
+A self-guided tour booklet is available and guided tours of Tumacácori are provided each day.
 Inquire at the visitor center desk.